Instrumental Conducting Symposium

 Rhode Island College Wind Ensemble

 The Rhode Island College Wind Ensemble functions as both a full wind band and as a pool of players for performing chamber wind repertoire.
 Open by audition to students of all majors at the College, it is nonetheless composed primarily of undergraduate music majors.
-The Wind Ensemble is committed to the performance of new music, having recently premiered works by James Bohn, Barbara Kolb, Alan Shockley, Michael DeQuattro, Michael Weinstein, and several student composers, in addition to participating in the National Wind Ensemble Consortium Group.
+The Wind Ensemble is committed to the performance of new music, having recently premiered works by Barbara Kolb, James Bohn, Alan Shockley, Michael DeQuattro, Michael Weinstein, and several student composers, in addition to participating in the National Wind Ensemble Consortium Group.
 The Rhode Island College Wind Ensemble has collaborated with the Roger Williams University Dance Theatre and the Rhode Island College Dance Company for premiere performances of original music and choreography.
-Recent guest conductors include Frank L. Battisti, Roger Cichy, and Gunther Schuller, and guest soloists include Ron Barron, (trombone), Otis Murphy (saxophone), Jens Lindemann (trumpet), and Tony Clements (tuba).
+Recent guest conductors include Frank L. Battisti, Roger Cichy, and Gunther Schuller, and guest soloists (in addition to Rhode Island College music faculty) include Jens Lindemann (trumpet), Otis Murphy (saxophone), Peter Ferry (percussion), and Tony Clements (tuba).
 Invited performances include appearances at the MENC Eastern Division Conference (2003) and the CBDNA Eastern Division Conference (2005 and 2009).